fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 for hypervisor and VM to boot.
 Control over most of the hardware is handed to the first VM known as [Dom0](https://wiki.xenproject.org/wiki/Dom0).
 Usuallly Linux runs in Dom0, there are other OSes which also support running in Dom0 (BSD, Solaris), however there is no advantage of using them over Linux.
+Xen also has ability to run in dom0-less mode - bootloader provides VM images and Xen starts VMs on their own (see section below for details).

 #### Running in DLME